-The next 12 month period across the group is targeting consolidated growth in excess of 10%.
+The next 12-month period across the group is expected to yield significant consolidated total revenue growth.

-With strong open order books in place across Opentec and Inventis Technology; improved revenue opportunity internationally and improved buying capability to allow a more competitive solutions approach to be taken to the market; an improved sales agent experience base and national sales management now in place, we find ourselves in the planned position for the second half of FY17, at the commencement of FY18.
+With strong open order books in place across Opentec and Inventis Technology; a significantly improved revenue opportunity internationally; improved buying capability to allow a more competitive solutions approach to be taken to the market; a more experienced sales team and national sales management now in place, we find ourselves in the planned position scheduled for the second half of FY18, at the commencement of FY19.

-The Board, in conjunction with executive management, is accelerating the execution of planned strategies to grow profitability for the year ending 30 June 2018 by:
+The Board, in conjunction with executive management, is accelerating the execution of planned strategies to grow profitability for the year ending 30 June 2019 by:

-- Filling key sales and management positions; - Increasing our commitment to Gregory Commercial Furniture distributor channel management; - Ensuring that manufacturing, operations and customer service continue to improve upon the outstanding performance increases obtained in FY17; - Continuing to invest and expand our Inventis Technology's engineering division to enable continued development of new innovative concepts to be taken to market; - Expanding our technology innovation and development to incorporate the area of road and rail safety in partnership with major industry bodies; - Continuing to execute a national procurement strategy and outsourced manufacturing back into the Company's operations to enhance the reliability and quality of both components and finished product; the appointment of specialised manufacturing procurement staff allows further improvement and development throughout the year ahead; - Launching a new website and other computer and mobile phone driven initiatives to drive customer engagement and attraction for all divisions; - Strengthening the balance sheet through long term funding and asset management; - Supporting and further developing a national employee cross training matrix to ensure coverage of all key positions; and - Having our Gregory Commercial Furniture Division continue to develop relationships with leading Australian retailers to further augment our position as a leader in the market.
+- 1. Filling key sales and management positions; - 2.
+Increasing our commitment to Gregory Commercial Furniture distributor channel management; - 3.
+Ensuring that manufacturing, operations and customer service continue to improve on the performance increases achieved in the later part of FY18; - 4.
+Continuing to invest and expand our Inventis Technology's engineering division to enable further development of new innovative concepts to be taken to market; - 5.
+Expanding our technology innovation and development to incorporate the area of road and rail safety in partnership with major industry bodies; - 6.
+Continuing to execute a national procurement strategy and outsourced manufacturing back into the Company's operations to enhance the reliability and quality of both components and finished product; the appointment of specialised manufacturing procurement staff allows further improvement and development throughout the year ahead; - 7.
+Developing a new website and other computer and mobile phone driven initiatives to drive customer engagement and attraction for all divisions; - 8.
+Strengthening the balance sheet through long term funding and asset management; - 9.
+Supporting and further developing a national employee cross training matrix to ensure coverage of all key positions; and - 10.
+Improving our service levels by recruiting additional Business Development Managers in FY19 to further augment our position as a market leader in the respective segments.